Shinigami1312/ENPM685-Final/README.md

-# Incident Report - ENPM685 Waffle Co
+# Incident Response Report - ENPM685 Waffle Co

 This repository contains documentation and findings from a security incident investigation conducted for ENPM685 Waffle Co.
 The report analyzes the breach, identifying the vulnerabilities exploited and providing recommendations to enhance security for the company's web and data infrastructure.